rzjfr/vim-markcont/README.md

-# Vim Markdown Table of Contents Plugin
+# Vim Markdown Table of   this vim plugin creates a table of contents for markdown file based on headers.
-  this vim plugin creates a table of contents for markdown file based on headers. you can remove and update contents. it uses a script written in python2.
+  you can remove and update contents. it uses a script written in python2.

     Note: only Atx-style headers are supported.